bbarnes4318/fe/README.md

-# Round Application
+# Depo-Provera Meningioma Legal Consultation

-A Node.js application with Express backend and React frontend that provides webhook functionality and Google Sheets integration.
+A Node.js application with Express backend and React frontend that provides a single-page landing page for individuals diagnosed with Meningioma after using Depo-Provera.
+The application includes form submission functionality with Google Sheets integration and TrustedForm compliance.

 ## Structure